open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * Return a list (or tuple, generator, enumerator, etc.) of `Measurement`s.
 * Use an observable result argument to allow individual `Measurement`s to be reported.
+* Allow use of more than one instrument in a single callback.

 User code is recommended not to provide more than one `Measurement` with the same `attributes` in a single callback.
 If it happens, [OpenTelemetry